wp-plugins/wp-developer-assistant/wp-developer-assistant/readme.txt

 * Ever wanted to modify one of those serialized options?
 * Would you like to quickly see a full list of defined constants?

-So would I!
-That's why I made this plugin.
+It's thoughts like these that caused me to make this plugin.
 WP Developer Assistant is the first WordPress plugin of its kind.
 It essentially is a toolkit that makes life as a WordPress developer easier.

 = Features =